michael-zucchetta/michaelzucchetta.com/README.md

 - grunt protractor for running protractor once

-The graphics are a tentative to reproduce how i3 looks like https://i3wm.org/
+The graphics are an attempt to reproduce how i3 looks like https://i3wm.org/

+- add tracking to the backend
+- json editor with file upload
+- menu
+- cv con accesso via Linkedinu